loveencounterflow/mixa/README.md

 ## M.I.X.A. for TOML Configuration File Parsing

+**NOTE** This functionality is pre-alpha; details are likely to change in upcoming releases

 ### Configuration Sources

 In the following list, later entries win over earlier ones; this is the same principle that CSS and